History of Estonia: Restoration of de facto independence

 On 8 May 1990, the Supreme Council of the Republic of Estonia (renamed the previous day) changed the name to the Republic of Estonia.
 Through a strict, non-confrontational policy in pursuing independence, Estonia managed to avoid the violence which Latvia and Lithuania incurred in the bloody January 1991 crackdowns and in the border customs-post guard murders that summer.
 During the attempted August coup in the U.S.S.R., Estonia was able to maintain constant operation and control of its telecommunications facilities, thereby offering the West a clear view into the latest developments and serving as a conduit for swift Western support and recognition of Estonia's own "confirmation" of independence on 20 August 1991.
 20 August remains a national holiday in Estonia because of this.
 Russia as a republic of the U.S.S.R. formally recognized Estonia's independence on 25 August 1991 and called on the U.S.S.R. union government to follow suit.
-United States intentionally delayed recognition to 2 September, and the State Council of the Soviet Union issued its recognition on 6 September.
+The United States intentionally delayed recognition to 2 September, and the State Council of the Soviet Union issued its recognition on 6 September.

 Since the debates about whether the future independent Estonia would be established as a new republic or a continuation of the first republic were not yet complete by the time of the August coup, while the members of the Supreme Soviet generally agreed that independence should be declared rapidly, a compromise was hatched between the two main sides: instead of "declaring" independence, which would imply a new start, or explicitly asserting continuity, the declaration would "confirm" Estonia as a state independent of the Soviet Union, and willing to reestablish diplomatic relations of its own accord.
 The text of the statement was in Estonian and only a few paragraphs in length.

 After more than three years of negotiations, on 31 August 1994, the armed forces of Russia withdrew from Estonia.
 Since fully regaining independence Estonia has had sixteen governments with ten prime ministers: Mart Laar, Andres Tarand, Tiit Vähi, Mart Siimann, Siim Kallas, Juhan Parts, Andrus Ansip, Taavi Rõivas, Jüri Ratas and Kaja Kallas.
 The PMs of the interim government (1990–1992) were Edgar Savisaar and Tiit Vähi.